23f2001959/captcha-solver-task-d558adc8/README.md

-# Captcha Solver Task
+# Captha-Solver-Task

+## Summary
-This project is a robust captcha solver that can recognize and solve text-based captchas from images using basic OCR techniques.
-It accepts base64 encoded image inputs, accurately extracts the captcha text, and returns the decoded answer as plain text.
-The system implements error handling for unclear or noisy images and uses Python with commonly used OCR libraries like Tesseract.
+Captha-Solver-Task is a Python-based project that aims to develop a robust captcha solver using basic OCR techniques.
+The system is designed to recognize and solve text-based captchas from images by accepting base64 encoded inputs and returning the decoded answers as plain text.
+The project incorporates error handling for unclear or noisy images to ensure accurate results using commonly used OCR libraries like Tesseract.

 ## Setup
 1. Clone the repository:
 ```bash
 git clone https://github.com/your-username/captcha-solver-task.git